dtandersen/map-notebook/README.md

 ## Start Label Studio

 Activate the `label-studio` environment and start Label Studio.
+You should see `(label-studio)` in the command prompt.

 ```
 mamba activate /opt/conda/envs/label-studio